fnalways/terminus-docs/docs/manual/concepts/data.md

 ## Application Storage Path

 For applications, there are 3 different storage paths to deal with different usage scenarios.
-Accessible via [Files](../../how-to/olares/files/index.md#introduction)

 ### UserData